 What to expect after submission

-Emiliya Marinova (Institute for the Study of Societies and Knowledge, BAS, Sofia)
+Emiliya Marinova (Institute of Philosophy and Sociology, BAS, Sofia)

-Bozhidar Ivkov (Institute for the Study of Societies and Knowledge, BAS, Sofia)
+Bozhidar Ivkov (Institute of Philosophy and Sociology, BAS, Sofia)

 Daniela Sotirova (Technical University, Sofia)

 Evangelos Moutsopoulos (Academy of Athens)